 There’s one of her dog Keeper a Bull Mastiff, there follows a tale about Emily beating the dog soundly after finding him on her bed.
 Emily, someone who is supposedly an animal lover, so attuned with nature, wounding him so and then carefully, lovingly bathing the creatures wounds.
 There’s a similar contradiction in the idea of Emily as a free spirit, yet keeping a young hawk Nero -found with a broken wing – prisoner in a cage.

-Homesickness might well be quite common when one is sent away for the first time.
-Consider the fact Emily’s mother Maria Branwell died in 1821, just three years after Emily was born.
+Homesickness might well be quite common when one is sent away for the first time, but consider the fact Emily’s mother Maria Branwell died in 1821, just three years after Emily was born.
 Emily also lost two other sisters who died in childhood.
 There could well have been an abject mortal fear lodged inside Emily, which resulted in some physical manifestation.
 Whilst parted from the family home, someone else could so easily die.

 Also in the museum’s collection is a little stool which Emily, would take on to the moors with her to sit upon and write.
 The sisters Emily, Charlotte and Anne published at their own expense – nothing if not enterprising – an anthology of their verse Poems by Currer, Ellis and Acton Bell.
 Lauren suggests that they chose to publish under pseudonyms, because they believed that the poems would be judged differently if they were known to be authored by women.